-Over the last two decades cosmological simulations have finally been able to reliably resolve the substructure within halos, inciting interest in the abundance and internal properties of subhalos in DM halos.
-To characterize this information, studies have employed metrics such as the subhalo mass and velocity functions, radial distribution, and internal density profile \citep{10.1111/j.1365-2966.2004.08360.x, 10.1111/j.1365-2966.2005.08964.x, 2008MNRAS.391.1685S, 2011MNRAS.410.2309G, Gao2012, 10.1093/mnras/stu1829, 10.1093/mnras/stv2900, Hellwing2016, 10.1093/mnras/stac2930}.
+Over the last two decades, cosmological simulations have finally been able to reliably resolve the substructure within haloes, inciting interest in the abundance and internal properties of subhaloes in DM haloes.
+To characterise this information, studies have employed metrics such as the subhalo mass and velocity functions, radial distribution, and internal density profile \citep{10.1111/j.1365-2966.2004.08360.x, 10.1111/j.1365-2966.2005.08964.x, 2008MNRAS.391.1685S, 2011MNRAS.410.2309G, Gao2012, 10.1093/mnras/stu1829, 10.1093/mnras/stv2900, Hellwing2016, 10.1093/mnras/stac2930}.
 While previous authors have examined how these properties depend on those of their host, here we expand these analyses to consider the influence of the cosmic web environments surrounding their hosts.
 So far, the effect of the cosmic web on the properties of subhalo populations has not been fully explored.
 The goal of this paper is to address this gap in understanding and, using gravity-only numerical simulations, to connect the present-day properties of subhalo populations with the cosmic web environments of their hosts.
-Establishing the influence of the cosmic web environment on these properties will allow for the proper incorporation of these environmental effects into the modeling of both DM halos and galaxy-based observables.
+Establishing the influence of the cosmic web environment on these properties will allow for the proper incorporation of these environmental effects into the modelling of both DM haloes and galaxy-based observables.

 Using a high-resolution \Nbody{} simulation \citep{Hellwing2016} with a new implementation of the state-of-the-art multi-scale cosmic web identifier, \nexus{} \citep{Cautun2013}, we perform a systematic study of correlations between the cosmic web environment and the properties of subhalo populations.
-We investigate how the environment of the host halos affects the subhalo mass and velocity functions, substructure mass fractions, and concentrations.
+We investigate how the environment of the host haloes affects the subhalo mass and velocity functions, substructure mass fractions, and concentrations.
 We find significant and robust evidence for the impact of the cosmic web environment on several subhalo population statistics.